Ipsen to buy Clementia Pharmaceuticals in deal worth up to $1.3 billion

 The Ipsen/Clementia deal marks the latest example of consolidation in the global healthcare industry, as companies pounce on smaller rivals with potentially lucrative products.

-Earlier this month, Merck & Co Inc said it would buy drug developer Immune Design Corp for nearly $300 million, while last year Sanofi bought Bioverativ and Ablynx in two blockbuster deals for Sanofi.
+On Monday, Roche said it would buy Spark Therapeutics in a $4.3 billion deal, while last year Sanofi bought Bioverativ and Ablynx in two blockbuster deals.